DutchAzureMeetup/BigDataIngestion2/labs/2-HDinsight/README.md

 input_sdf.show(n=5)
 input_sdf.count()
 ```

 The count() function wil actually load all the data and count all the rows available.

 You might have some data in your DataFrame, like me:

 ![loaded_input_df](img/notebook_input_df.png)

 The headers are present, but we have to convert the Body, because it looks like a byte-array.
-We store this in a new DataFrame called `meter_data_df`.
+We store this in a new DataFrame called `meter_sdf`.
 This was a bit of a challange and there might be better ways, but we managed to transform the Boty field into a usefull DataFrame.
 Docs: [spark.functions](http://spark.apache.org/docs/latest/api/python/pyspark.sql.html#module-pyspark.sql.functions)

 ```python
 from pyspark.sql import functions as F